Oregon Brewers Festival

 “When we started, we weren’t talking about citrus hops or specialty malts,” said Larrance.
 “We just wanted to highlight the little brewers.”

 The festival was destined for bigger things.
 OBF ran out of beer that first year as some 15,000 festival-goers packed the park.
-Three decades later, the Oregon Brewers Festival still takes over the downtown riverside each July, thrilling beer lovers with all that’s new in craft brew.
+Three decades later, the Oregon Brewers Festival still thrills beer lovers with all that’s new in craft brew.
 And the breweries that participate are still few (Budweiser and Coors need not apply).

-What has changed, however, is the world outside the festival’s white tents.
 Today, thriving craft beer scenes drive economies from Bend, Oregon, to Baja California, Mexico.
 Increasingly, the world wants more Upright Brewing and less InBev (a brewing giant that owns more than 2,000 beer brands).
-To slake that thirst, OBF has grown from 22 participating breweries to more than 80, and from 15,000 attendees to nearly 70,000 from all corners of the world.
+To slake that thirst, OBF grew from 22 participating breweries to more than 80, and from 15,000 attendees to nearly 70,000 from all corners of the world.

 The festival never set out to be as big as Munich’s sprawling Oktoberfest, a centuries-old Märzen-and-Bock bonanza that manages to satisfy some 100,000 fans annually.
 And yet, attend Oktoberfest now, and you’ll likely spot OBF shirts in the crowd — a testament to the fest’s now-international stature.

-Can (or should) OBF continue growing as smaller beer events — many of them inspired by OBF — increasingly take over Beervana?
+At some point, the question became whether OBF could (or should) continue growing as smaller beer events — many of them inspired by OBF — increasingly took over Beervana.
 Larrance wondered if the festival hadn’t fallen victim to its own success.
 In 2017, for the first time ever, OBF’s attendance dipped slightly.

 “I look into my crystal beer glass, and it won’t tell me what’s next,” Larrance said with a sly grin.
 “All it tells me is, ‘I’m empty.’”